FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 #### Component identifiers

-Like a field, a component or group has a numeric id attribute and a string name attribute.
-The schema enforces uniqueness of the id attribute among both types of components.
+Like a field, a component has a numeric `id` attribute and a string `name` attribute.
+The schema enforces uniqueness of the `id` and `name` attributes among components.

-Like a field, a component or group can be annotated for documentation and carries pedigree attributes of attribute group entityAttribGrp.
+Like a field, a component can be annotated for documentation and carries pedigree attributes of attribute group `entityAttribGrp`.

-The scenario attribute of a component identifies a use case; multiple components may have the same name, but the combination of name and scenario must be unique.
+The `scenario` attribute of a component identifies a use case; multiple components may have the same name, but the combination of name and scenario must be unique.
 Scenario has a default value of “base”, so if a component only has one variation, there is no need to qualify it.